Bevor-Protocol/protocol-dapp/README.md

 # Prisma Client setup

+**A note on prisma ORM strategy**
+Support for migration reversions is not great.
+I wanted to keep the pattern of separating out the migration creation, and the running of the migration.
+I also create a script to generate down migrations automatically, which is quite useful compared to needing to manually revert the schema file, run a migration, then delete the files (in development, at least).

 To set up the prisma client, make sure the environment variables are set.
 For local testing, we can rely on a local connection that was setup above.

 **Generate the Prisma Client**